pingfu/pingfu.github.io/_posts/2026-01-28-the-american-cut.md

 They are both publicly traded US corporations whose legal obligation is to maximise returns for their, largely American, institutional investors like Vanguard and BlackRock.
 They have no duty to the British public, no obligation to keep fees low, and no requirement to act in the national interest.

-Once Brexit removed the cap on UK-EEA interchange fees, Mastercard and Visa predictably raised their cross-border fees fivefold, from 0.2% to 1.15% for debit cards and 0.3% to 1.5% for credit cards.
+Once Brexit removed the cap on UK-EEA interchange fees, Mastercard and Visa did what unregulated duopolies tend to do, which is raise prices.
+Cross-border fees rose fivefold, from 0.2% to 1.15% for debit cards and 0.3% to 1.5% for credit cards.
 In June 2025, the Competition Appeal Tribunal ruled that Visa and Mastercard's interchange fee structures breach competition law, with potential damages in the billions.

 In July 2025, the Bank of England fined Vocalink £11.9 million for failing to meet risk management requirements.
 This was the first fine the Bank has ever issued to a payment infrastructure operator.